-Vacuuming to waste will remove all dirt and algae from the bottom of the pool by sending it via the waste outlet pipe either to your sewage system or into your yard, instead of going through the pool filter system.
+Vacuuming pool to waste will remove all dirt or algae from the bottom of the pool by sending it via the waste line either to your sewage system or into your yard, instead of going through the pool filter system.
 This prevents the filter becoming clogged and fine particles going back into the pool.

 The other reason you may need to vacuum to waste might be if you have a heavy infestation of algae.
 Algae particles can be too small to be caught by the sand or other filter medium so if vacuumed on the filter setting they will probably just end up being redeposited back into the pool.
-So in this situation vacuuming to waste is the best solution to remove the algae from the pool.
+So in this situation vacuuming to waste is the best solution to remove the algae from the pool after it has been killed using shock treatment..

-Step by step guide – vacuum a pool to waste
+Step by step guide – How to vacuum pool to waste

 Step 1 – Top up the pool